Leaflet: information for the user

 There is a risk of kidney damage in dehydrated children and adolescents.

-Due to the association of ibuprofen administration with an increased risk of congenital anomalies/abortions, it is not recommended to administer this medication during the first and second trimesters of pregnancy, unless it is strictly necessary.
+Because the administration of Dalsy-type medicines has been associated with an increased risk of congenital anomalies/abortions, it is not recommended to administer it during the first and second trimester of pregnancy, unless it is strictly necessary.
 In these cases, the dose and duration will be limited to the minimum possible.

-In the third trimester, the administration of this medication is contraindicated.
+In the third trimester, the administration of this medicine is contraindicated.

 Infections